Oil prices set for first weekly fall in six on oversupply worries

 ADVERTISEMENT

-This has led to an almost 40-percent rise in Brent prices since June.
+This has lead to an almost 40 percent rise in Brent prices since June.

-"The production cut agreement between some OPEC and non-OPEC oil producers led to a drop in inventories and to a recovery of oil prices," said Dutch bank ABN Amro.
+"The production cut agreement between some OPEC and non-OPEC oil producers led to a drop in inventories and to a recovery of oil prices," Dutch bank ABN Amro said.

 "In the course of 2018 we expect a continuation of the oil price rally towards $75 per barrel," ABN said.